Discussion in 'TV Central' started by Snarky's Ghost, Sep 12, 2017.

 But shortly into the second season, due in part to feminists' complaints that Angie's character was too sexy and "constantly playing at whoredom" and therefore "degrading to real police women" (although the show actually created a significant uptick in female cops) the network pressured the show to tone down every aspect of Angie's demeanor, including how she walked, talked and spoke around the squad room, all of which left Angie in a kind of neurotic No Woman's Land about how to play a scene.
 Now robbed of its star's full star quality, the show began to kind of slide, Angie incessantly suppressed at every corner from mid-S2 onward...
 Also, a simultaneous bad timeslot change to Tuesdays against MASH didn't help the ratings.
 And then they kept moving it, which caused an increase in the speed of the show's tumble.

-No, the private eye program HONEY WEST (which I mention on the first and second page of this thread) didn't really influence much of anything because it was cancelled after its first year in 1965.
+No, the private eye program HONEY WEST (which I mention on the first and second page of this thread and of which I even posted a picture) didn't really influence much of anything because it was cancelled after its first year in 1965.
 The first attempt at a female cop show was Beverly Garland's DECOY in 1957, but it also didn't make it, likely because it was syndicated.
 (Both became cult shows because they were the first to try).